 Who were these, you ask?
 Companies such as Lego, Groupon, Amazon, and Netflix (and more, but I’ll save you from reading through the long list).
 The most surprising among them were Lego and Groupon.
 Lego maintained hyper-growth due to its expansion into global markets.
 And Groupon?
 Fun fact: they only started the company in the midst of the economic downturn, but since their platform helped deal with current circumstances by giving consumers a way to save on most everything, they succeeded.

 What’s still true: Business as Usual

 - Focus less on innovation.
 Yes, we can all agree that innovation is what propels you into the nether-sphere of success.
-And yet, when you are in hyper growth, you are already doing something right.
-Focus more on what’s already there, then what might be there someday.
-Take less risks and instead work with what you know will succeed (see above, please) and keep some of that creativity on the back burner.
+And yet, when you are in hyper-growth, you are already doing something right.
+Focus more on what’s already there, than what might be there someday.
+Take fewer risks and instead work with what you know will succeed (see above, please) and keep some of that creativity on the back burner.

 To keep growing, you have to make sure to put another (significant) growth spurt in place before the one you are riding will die down.
 As each time you have grown more than the last time, each growth spurt also has to be bigger, making it quite a challenge.

 In these times, however, it can be difficult to work in growth loops.
 In an unpredictable market, the next iteration of the loop is far more likely to be disrupted by changing circumstances, well beyond your control.
 Make sure to invest more time and effort into finding the next growth loop than you usually would.
 Check out more potential avenues for growth and try to have more than a single such initiative in place.
 The more alternative growth loops you’ll have in place before this one runs out, the better off you are.